How to generate an OpenAPI document with Django and Django REST framework

 configuration object, which sets the schema class used to create the OpenAPI document:

-, which contains additional settings for OpenAPI document generation.
-You can customize these settings to fit your project:
+dictionary contains additional settings for OpenAPI document generation that you can customize to fit your project:

 In the books_project/urls.py

-file, the new OpenAPI schema and Swagger UI endpoints are added alongside the api/
+file, the OpenAPI schema and Swagger UI endpoints are added alongside the api/

 endpoint: